epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-12-haskell-loop-with-map.markdown

 author: epsi

 excerpt:
-  There is no loop in Haskell.
-Haskell designed that way.
+  Overview of doing loop in Haskell.
-  This is an example for beginner on how to iterate over array (list).

 related_link_ids:
   - 16051403  # How Haskell Syntax